Sure Dividend

 AbbVie began trading as an independent company in 2013, after it was spun off from fellow pharmaceutical Dividend Aristocrat, Abbott Laboratories (ABT).

 AbbVie has generated strong growth since the spin-off.
-Thanks to success with drugs such as Humira, the company grew revenue and adjusted EPS by 14% and 18%, respectively, in the 2013 to 2022 time frame (using the midpoint of management’s guidance for 2022, as Q4 results have not been reported yet).
+Thanks to success with drugs such as Humira, the company grew revenue and adjusted EPS by 14% and 18%, respectively, from 2013 to 2022.

 Additional Resource: Stock Spin-Off Calendar from Stock Spin-Off Investing.